Close Preloader Screen

 A preferred provider organization (PPO) plan is similar to an HMO plan because it has a network of doctors, hospitals and health care facilities for plan members to use.
 Members of PPO plans also have the option to see providers who are out of network, although the member may pay higher costs for out-of-network services.
 Out-of-network services do not require prior approval.

-An HMO special needs plan (HMO SNP) addresses the health care needs of individuals who meet any of the following criteria:
+A dual-eligible special needs plan (D-SNP) addresses the health care needs of individuals who are eligible for both Medicare and Medicaid.

 Employer Group Waiver Plan